azuredevcollege/trainingdays/day4/challenges/05-challenge-common-cicd.md

 - scm-visitreportapi
 - scm-frontend

 In the SCM sample application's architecture no service within a bounded context communicates directly with services from another bounded context.
 Instead changes to a domain object within a bounded context are published through events, which describe that changes.
 Technically, a message bus is used to notify other bounded contexts about the changes.
 With this approach we can decouple the bounded contexts.
 Decoupling increases the availability of our application, because when a request is made to the API, not all services have to be addressed.
 A bounded context is informed of changes via the message bus.
 These changes can then be processed asynchronously and the own domain model can be updated.
 This approach is also used within a bounded context.
-The Resource Context for example, stores uploaded images in an Azure blob first an uses a message queue to notify the image resizer that a new image is available.
+The Resource Context for example, stores uploaded images in an Azure blob first and uses a message queue to notify the image resizer that a new image is available.
 The image resizer loads the image asynchronously in the background and creates a thumbnail of the image.

 ## Goal